grafana/grafana/docs/sources/panels/panel-editor.md

 - **Dashboard settings (gear) icon -** Click to access the dashboard settings.
 - **Discard -** Discards all changes you have made since you last saved the dashboard.
 - **Save -** Saves the dashboard, including all changes you have made in the panel editor.
 - **Apply -** Applies changes you made and then closes the panel editor, returning you to the dashboard.
+You will have to save the dashboard to persist the applied changes.

 Panel title, access dashboard settings, Save/Apply/Discard